 - Every solution to a wicked problem is a one shot operation, with no ability to run controlled experiments.

 - Problems have no stand-alone alternative solutions.

-For example, controlling malaria is a wicked problem because: 1. we do not know how to cure it or enforce sufficient behavioral change; 2. waiting on the stopping rule, 100% eradication, is not a feasible plan for current management; 3. there are multiple possible good solutions (bed nets, DDT, vaccination); 4. solutions used for polio or guinea worm are insufficient for malaria; 5. we are limited in our ability and willingness to run experiments on large populations of humans; 6. we do not have choice #1 and choice #2, we have a wide range of non-exclusive choices.
+For example, controlling malaria is a wicked problem because: 1. we do not know how to cure it or enforce sufficient behavioral change; 2. waiting on the stopping rule, 100% eradication, is not a feasible plan for current management; 3. there are multiple possible good solutions (bed nets, DDT, vaccination); 4. solutions used for polio or guinea worm are insufficient for malaria; 5. we are limited in our ability and willingness to run experiments on large populations of humans; 6. we do not have a simple choice of doing either A or B, we have a wide range of non-exclusive choices.

 Brevity Quest 2016